wix-incubator/react-native-newrelic/README.md

 - Go to node_modules/react-native-newrelic
 - Add the .xcodeproj file
 In the project navigator, select your project.
-- Add the libRNDNewRelic.a to your project's Build Phases ➜ Link Binary With Libraries
+- Add the libRNNewRelic.a to your project's Build Phases ➜ Link Binary With Libraries
 - Click .xcodeproj file you added before in the project navigator and go the Build Settings tab.
 Make sure 'All' is toggled on (instead of 'Basic').

 #### 3. In your AppDelegate.m